jdmagasin/nifH_amplicons_DADA2/README.md

 # DADA2 pipeline for processing _nifH_ amplicon sequencing data

 This repository contains our DADA2 pipeline for processing nitrogenase (_nifH_) amplicon data that were sequenced using paired-end MiSeq.
-No coding is required.
-The pipeline takes a parameters file (text) which controls key DADA2 functions.
-A table of structured descriptions of the samples (e.g. DNA or RNA; location; size fraction) is used to group samples for pipeline processing.
-Primers are trimmed with cutadapt.
-Error models are (optionally) precalculated using only the reads that appear to be _nifH_ (not PCR artifacts).
+Features of our pipeline include:

+  - A text file provides key DADA2 parameters (e.g. for filterAndTrim()).
+No coding is required to run the pipeline.

+  - Samples are input using a "FASTQ map" text table that includes structured descriptions, e.g. whether the sample was DNA or RNA, the collection site, and the size fraction.
+The pipeline uses the descriptions to partition the samples into "processing groups" which are run separately through DADA2.
+Advantages of this approach include:

+       1. Results organized hierarchically e.g. DNA/Station41/SizeFrac_0.2
+       2. Faster processing by DADA2.
+       3. Separate error models e.g. for DNA and RNA samples

+  - Error models are (optionally) precalculated using only the reads that appear to be _nifH_, not PCR artifacts.
+On average, this results in more reads retained (up to a few K) in each sample and fewer ASVs (up to a few K).

 All scripts run from the command-line in a Unix/Linux shell (BASH recommended) and provide documentation when run with no parameters.
 For example, the documentation from the main pipeline script, run_DADA2_pipeline.sh, is included below.

 ## Repository contents